Thinking about taking a cruise and wonder if going on winter cruises are worth it?

-Peak season for Greenland cruises is June to October.
+The peak season for Greenland cruises is June to October.

 Cost of Greenland Cruises

-Greenland cruises are not easy to find in the budget range although more affordable than an Antarctic cruise.
+Greenland cruises are not easy to find in the budget range, although more affordable than an Antarctic cruise.
 Expect starting prices of around $2500 pp based on a shared cabin.
 Up to $14,000 pp for an all-inclusive luxury expedition cruise.

 You will find many cruise options in the middle $3,500 – $5,000 range.
-There is also the possibility of early bird specials and last minute deals if you are flexible.
+There is also the possibility of early-bird specials and last minute deals if you are flexible.